Getting Started with Benchling Apps

 Selecting "From scratch" allows you to create a Benchling App directly, without defining an app manifest; just provide an app name and a brief description and click "Create":

-Once your app is created, you’ll be taken to the app’s settings page, where you can edit the name and description, retrieve the app’s credentials (or delete them).
+Once your app is created, you’ll be taken to the app’s settings page, where you can retrieve the app’s credentials (or delete them).

 Creating an app from a manifest